Earth's internal heat budget

 Global map of the flux of heat, in mW/m^{2}, from Earth's interior to the surface.
 The largest values of heat flux coincide with mid-ocean ridges, and the smallest values of heat flux occur in stable continental interiors.

 Earth's internal heat budget is fundamental to the thermal history of the Earth.
 The flow of heat from Earth's interior to the surface is estimated at 47±2 terawatts (TW) and comes from two main sources in roughly equal amounts: the radiogenic heat produced by the radioactive decay of isotopes in the mantle and crust, and the primordial heat left over from the formation of Earth.

 Earth's internal heat travels along geothermal gradients and powers most geological processes.
 It drives mantle convection, plate tectonics, mountain building, rock metamorphism, and volcanism.
 Convective heat transfer within the planet's high-temperature metallic core is also theorized to sustain a geodynamo which generates Earth's magnetic field.

 Despite its geological significance, Earth's interior heat contributes only 0.03% of Earth's total energy budget at the surface, which is dominated by 173,000 TW of incoming solar radiation.
 This external energy source powers most of the planet's atmospheric, oceanic, and biologic processes.
 Nevertheless on land and at the ocean floor, the sensible heat absorbed from non-reflected insolation flows inward only by means of thermal conduction, and thus penetrates only a few dozen centimeters on the daily cycle and only a few dozen meters on the annual cycle.
 This renders solar radiation minimally relevant for processes internal to Earth's crust.

 Global data on heat-flow density are collected and compiled by the International Heat Flow Commission of the International Association of Seismology and Physics of the Earth's Interior.

 Heat and early estimate of Earth's age

 Based on calculations of Earth's cooling rate, which assumed constant conductivity in the Earth's interior, in 1862 William Thomson, later Lord Kelvin, estimated the age of the Earth at 98 million years, which contrasts with the age of 4.5 billion years obtained in the 20th century by radiometric dating.
 As pointed out by John Perry in 1895 a variable conductivity in the Earth's interior could expand the computed age of the Earth to billions of years, as later confirmed by radiometric dating.
-Contrary to the usual representation of Thomson's argument, the observed thermal gradient of the Earth's crust would not be explained by the addition of radioactivity as a heat source.
+Contrary to the usual representation of Thomson's argument, the observed thermal gradient in the Earth's crust would not be explained by adding radioactivity as a heat source.
 More significantly, mantle convection alters how heat is transported within the Earth, invalidating Thomson's assumption of purely conductive cooling.